Polyor's stance in disruptive. In all candor herein a number of historical LinkedIn posts heaped pêle-mêle ...

 Read more

 Are all increases in soil organic carbon (dSOC) creditable?
 Probably not.
 Put simply, AgroNum considers sustainability as the baseline from which refundable N-credits attributable to pTEC are calculated.
+This could in practice get around the (non)additivity, leakage and permenance issue hampering current carbon-farming protocoles.

 Read more

 Soil organic carbon conservation using Polyor SAS's AgroNum approach (https://lnkd.in/exiTpR5a) to sustainable agriculture?
 A simple validation using the Roth-C model of carbon turnover in soil.
+This type of validation of Polyor's AgroNum approach to sustainable agriculture and SOM conservation is current and continual.
+Time will tell.

 Read more